CDCR Time Capsule, Rehabilitation

 His punishment

 All the prisoners are allowed the privilege of talking to one another while at work.
 Lots of people are under the impression that convicts are not allowed to speak to one another at all.
-There is only one class of prisoners who are not allowed to converse and they are the incorrigibles, who are denied all the privileges of the prison.
+There is only one class of prisoners who are not allowed to converse and they are the incorrigibles.
+(They) are denied all the privileges of the prison.

 What they do

 Now getting back to employment, there are a large number of the prisoners working outside the walls of the prison.
-For instance there are about 25 gardeners who raise some of the vegetables that are used at the prison and take care of the prison flower garden which surrounds the warden’s house.
+For instance, there are about 25 gardeners who raise some of the vegetables used at the prison.
+(They also) take care of the prison flower garden which surrounds the warden’s house.

 There is also a large gang working on the construction of the new cell buildings now nearing completion.

-Then there are the tailors who make all the clothing for the prisoners from the raw goods as it arrives from the Oregon Woolen mills in the bale.
+Then there are tailors who make all the clothing for prisoners from the raw goods from the Oregon Woolen mills.

 In the prison shoe factory, the shoes for the prisoners are also built from the heels up by prison labor.
 At the time I was employed at the prison, the average consumption of shoes was eight pair per day.

-At the bakery where all the bread is baked that is consumed on the prison ground, both by convict and free men, more prisoners’ work, they both eat the same bread, baked in the same oven and made from the same flour.
+At the bakery all the bread is baked that is consumed by convicts and free men.
+(So) they both eat the same bread, baked in the same oven and made from the same flour.

-Then there is the prison kitchen which I was say is very neat and clean.
+Then there is the prison kitchen which is very neat and clean.
 Most of the food in the prison is cooked by steam instead of fire.

 Work for boys

-By the time all of the places have been filled by labor, there are not many prisoners left who are not occupied.
+(When all the jobs) have been filled, there are not many prisoners left unoccupied.

-(Younger inmates) are in charge of the garden inside the walls when they are not in school, to which they are compelled to go.
+(Younger incarcerated) are in charge of the garden inside the walls when not in (required) school.
 When I was at the prison, the teacher of the school was a convict.

-The aged prisoners who are not able to do anything all cell together in one big room known as “B room.”
-They have nothing to do whatever but stroll about the yard, read, play checkers and amuse themselves to the best of their ability.
+The aged prisoners who are unable to do anything, cell together in one big room known as “B room.”
+They have nothing to do but stroll about the yard, read, play checkers and amuse themselves.

-All the carpenter work, plumbing, brick work, machine work and blacksmith work, in fact every conceivable variety of work done at San Quentin, is done by prisoners, as they are mostly masters of every imaginable trade.
+Every conceivable variety of work done at San Quentin is done by prisoners.
+(Since) they are mostly masters of every imaginable trade, (they handle) carpentry, plumbing, brick, machine (repair) and blacksmithing.